 - Meanwhile, place the chopped kale in a large serving bowl.
 Sprinkle it with a few dashes of salt and massage it with your hands by scrunching up large handfuls at a time until it’s darker and more fragrant (this makes the kale taste less bitter and makes it easier to eat).
 Set aside.

-- To toast the almonds, pour them into a small or medium skillet.
-Cook over medium heat, stirring frequently (careful, they can burn), until the almonds are fragrant and starting to turn golden on the edges.
+- To toast the almonds, pour them into a small skillet.
+Cook over medium heat, stirring frequently (careful, they can burn), until the almonds are fragrant and starting to turn golden on the edges, about 4 to 5 minutes.
 Pour the almonds into the bowl of massaged kale.

 - To prepare the vinaigrette, simply whisk the ingredients together in a liquid measuring cup or small bowl.
 Set aside.